Julie C. Van Camp ’69

 Van Camp went on to teach philosophy for two decades at California State University at Long Beach.
 She never misses a reunion, and last May she enjoyed an afternoon gathering attended by both her classmates and Mount Holyoke undergraduates.
 "The students talked about what issues matter to them now, including marriage equality and the environment."
 She's especially pleased with the College's support for international students, among its other global education initiatives.
 "It's a continuation of what the College has always been about—the importance of educating women."

 Now retired, she remains passionate about encouraging women in her discipline.
 From 2003 to 2013, she established five charitable annuities with Mount Holyoke.
-The gift portion of each, supplemented by a gift from her estate, will go to the Julie C. Van Camp Fund for the Advancement of Women in Philosophy, which will provide research assistance for faculty and students as well as support for guest lectures by accomplished women philosophers.
+Supplemented by a gift from her estate, the CGAs will be used to fund the Julie C. Van Camp Fund for the Advancement of Women in Philosophy, to provide research assistance for faculty and students as well as support for guest lectures by accomplished women philosophers.

 Van Camp serves as chair of the Mary Lyon Society, which honors those who have made planned gifts to Mount Holyoke.
 She is currently receiving income from a couple of her annuities, which supplement her other retirement funds while providing tax benefits.
 "You also know you're leaving something for the College," said Van Camp.